Merovius/merovius.github.io/content/posts/2022-05-13-calculating-type-sets.markdown

     ((!x && y) || z) && (x || !y)

-If I give you an assignment to these variable, you can reasonably efficiently tell me, if the formula evaluates to `true` or `false`, by substituting them in and evaluating the formula.
+If I give you an assignment to these variables, you can efficiently tell me, if the formula evaluates to `true` or `false`, by substituting them in and evaluating the formula.
 For example

     X = true
     Y = false